 Each section of the Data Integration/ETL dashboard consists of a key performance indicator and its trending to indicate growth.
 Starting with section 1, the number of Data Loads, their success rate to benchmark against an SLA (Service Level Agreement), and the number of failed data loads to provide context into how many loads are failing.
 The next two sections, Rows Written and Average Load Time are strategically placed next to each other because the number of rows written to a table will likely increases the load time.
 Since enterprise data storage is not cheap, whether in the cloud or on-premise, the last section of the Data Integration dashboard displays the amount of Data Stored into the system as part of the data loading process.

-The data needed to create the reports/datasets to power the dashboard can be easily sourced from the log files generated by your Enterprise Data Integration tool(s) when the ETL jobs run.
+The data needed to create the report or dataset to power the dashboard can be easily sourced from the log files generated by your Enterprise Data Integration tool(s) when the ETL jobs run.
 The interactive front-end dashboard can be developed by using a Business Intelligence tool like MicroStrategy or Tableau.

 In a MicroStrategy environment, the Data Integration/ETL Dashboard above would serve as the landing page, created using a Report Services Document, providing a bird’s-eye view of the ETL loads.
-The detail/data discovery dashboard which allows the ability to drill-down and filter the data via selectors would be achieved by creating a link in the landing page to a MicroStrategy Dossier (also known as a Visual Insight Dashboard).
+The detail/data discovery dashboard which allows the ability to drill-down and filter the data via selectors would be achieved by creating a link in the landing page to a MicroStrategy Dossier.